-- 8. Population.-The census return of population on the 30th June, 1933, was 8,766 in the Australian Capital Territory and 181 in Jervis Bay Territory, or a total of 8,947 persons.
-The estimated population at 30th June, 1937, was 10,276. - 9.
-Live Stock.-The number of live stock depastured at 31st March, 1937, were:-Horses, 1,121, cattle, 9,856, and sheep, 244.378. - To.
+- 8. Population.-The census return of population on the 30th June, 1938, was 11,290 in the Australian Capital Territory and 272 in Jervis Bay Territory, or a total of 11,562 persons.
+The estimated population at 31st March, 1939, was 11,824. - 9.
+Live Stock.-The number of live stock depastured at 31st March, 1938, were:-Horses, 1,225, cattle, 8,325, and sheep, 263,616. - To.
 Educational Facilities.-Arrangements have been made with the New South Wales Education Department to continue for the time being the administration of education in the Territory, the expenditure involved being refunded annually to the State.
-There are thirteen schools in the Territory, including one at Jervis Bay.
-The largest of these is Telopea Park High School, which is situated on the south side of the city area.
-It has accommodation for 750 scholars, and its curriculum provides a standard of education comparable in range of subjects with that provided at the best of the Government High Schools in New South Wales, thus permitting scholars to qualify for entrance to the Universities.

-The School also provides for Junior Technical, Commercial and Trades School Branches, as well as Evening Commercial and Matriculation Classes.
+There are twelve schools in the Australian Capital Territory and two in Jervis Bay Territory.
+The largest primary school is situated at Telopea Park, Barton, with accommodation for 750 scholars.
+Secondary education is provided at the Canberra High School, Acton.
+It has accommodation for 558 scholars, and its curriculum provides a standard of education comparable in range of subjects with that provided at the best of the Government High Schools in New South Wales, thus permitting scholars to qualify for entrance to the Universities.
+The School also provides for Commercial and Junior Technical Classes, and there is an Evening Continuation School attached with Evening Commercial and Matriculation Classes.